-We will draft a cohabitation agreement which faithfully reflects the needs of you and your immediate family.
+We will draft a cohabitation agreement that faithfully reflects the needs of you and your immediate family.

 The reason for this is that English Law does not recognise the concept of a common-law partner.
 And unfortunately, many cohabiting couples are unaware of their lack of rights following separation, leaving them unwittingly financially vulnerable should separation occur.

-With the steadily rising number of cohabiting families, there is an increasing need for cohabitation agreements which protect the interests of both spouses/partners and any children within the family unit.
+With the steadily rising number of cohabiting families, there is an increasing need for cohabitation agreements that protect the interests of both spouses/partners and any children within the family unit.

 A cohabitation agreement provides peace of mind for cohabiting couples and their children as it allows decisions regarding how property, assets, and money to be made in the event of separation, in addition to defining how the children will be financially supported.